Technical Information

 All controls are positioned in front of the helmsperson, making each trim control readily accessible.
 A sailor can steer using either their hands or feet.
 The sailor's weight is near the center of gravity; hence, the size and fitness level of the sailor have minimal impact on speed.
 In other words, the 2.4mR is considered the most inclusive sailing boat currently available, allowing all competitors to be virtually equal on the water, regardless of their age, physical strength, or gender.
 The high demands on each individual stem entirely from pure sailing skills, focusing on strategy, sail trim, and speed.

-When are the races scheduled?
+When are the series races scheduled?

 Races are held weekly from May through September, Sunday mornings (weather dependent).